munozyanez/fcontrol_Archived/README.md

 # f-control

+Control engeneering c++ library.

 # Dependencies

-This library is intended for the use with CMake build system.
-CmakeLists.txt is configured to search for the following dependencies as required:
+Build system is configured to search for the following dependencies as required (will throw error if not installed).

 * fftw
 * eigen